-The Millsaps English Department has programs in literature, communications studies, and creative writing.
-The English Department has designed a curriculum which reflects both our respect for intellectual traditions and an appreciation of the way those traditions have been transformed by the inclusion of other voices: Sir Philip Sidney and Mary Sidney Herbert, Nathaniel Hawthorne and Harriet Beecher Stowe, William Faulkner and Richard Wright.
+The Millsaps English Department offers degree programs in Literature in English, Communication Studies, and Creative Writing.
+In each of these fields we have designed a curriculum which reflects both our respect for intellectual traditions and an appreciation of the way those traditions have been transformed by the inclusion of other voices.

 Although we come from diverse backgrounds and with different experiences, we can find common ground as readers, writers, and thinkers.
 English Literature majors will learn how to read and interpret complex texts, how to relate one text to another and to a tradition, and how to read texts as part of their cultural and multicultural contexts.
 These skills are both essential to living productive and imaginative lives and are also excellent preparations for careers in advertising, business, journalism, law, government, or teaching, to name a few of the most common choices of English Literature majors.

 We offer courses organized in different ways: around historical periods, single authors, cultural studies, or interpretative problems - to name a few.
 We also offer courses in both expository and creative writing, and we encourage students to share their work with others either informally or in the Stylus, the college literary magazine, which recently won an award at the Southern Literary Festival as the best literary magazine.

 Framed by the "Introduction to Interpretation" and the "Senior Colloquium," the English Literature program allows students to pursue particular interests and lines of inquiry within broad distribution requirements.
 We encourage students to enrich their advanced study by taking courses in philosophy, history, and other disciplines.

 A student majoring in English Literature will acquire four types of literary critical proficiency:

 "What do you do with a B.A. in English Literature?
 What is my life going to be?"

 - Avenue Q